Ajay233/react_redux_front_end/README.md

 The app is now live and has been deployed on Heroku.
 You can try it out using the following link: https://quiz-hosting-and-management.herokuapp.com/viewPdf.

-I am using the free tier which means that when there has been no activity for a short period of time, the app dyno that serves the app goes to sleep.
+I am using Heroku's free tier which means that when there has been no activity for a short period of time, the app dyno that serves the app goes to sleep.
 Due to this, please bear this in mind when using the app.
 If there are any Heroku errors where the app was unable to load, I have found this to be the issue and a refresh will have the app back up and running as the dyno will have started up by then.

 ### Demo credentials